programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 In HTML, (enclosing) tag names are called [elements](https://en.wikipedia.org/wiki/HTML_element).
 Within an element, there are also [attributes](https://en.wikipedia.org/wiki/HTML_attribute) which are additional values that configure the elements or adjust their behavior.
 Normally attributes appear as name-value pairs, and separated by `=`.
 For example, `<img>` is an element, and `src=""` is an attribute.

-If you put an image in the "htdoc" folder, you can also specify it using the format `IMAGE NAME` (eg, "MyImage.jpg") instead of `http://...`
+If you put an image in the "htdoc" folder, you can also specify it using the format `IMAGE FILE` (eg, "MyImage.jpg") instead of `http://...`

 Now let’s make a real website.
 The real power of Internet lies in hyperlinks, so we add a link to Wikipedia.
 Copy and paste the following code and replace with the entire previous example.